openmm/openmmforcefields/README.md

 **CHARMM:** Non-polarizable protein, nucleic acid, and pre-parameterized small molecule force fields available in in the [Aug 2015 CHARMM36 force field release from the Mackerell website](http://mackerell.umaryland.edu/charmm_ff.shtml). *Note that this conversion has not yet been fully validated.*

-**Open Force Field Initiative force fields:** All distributed [Open Force Field Initiative](http://openforcefield.org) force fields, including the `smirnoff99Frosst` series and [`openff-1.0.0` ("Parsley")](https://openforcefield.org/news/introducing-openforcefield-1.0/). *This support is experimental since it requires a development version of OpenMM 7.5.0.*
+**Open Force Field Initiative force fields:** All distributed [Open Force Field Initiative](http://openforcefield.org) force fields, including the `smirnoff99Frosst` series and [`openff-1.x.y` ("Parsley")](https://openforcefield.org/news/introducing-openforcefield-1.0/) series of force fields available through the [`openforcefields`](http://github.com/openforcefield/openforcefields) repository.
+This is now supported in OpenMM 7.4.2 and later.

 # Using the force fields